 Each Platform Agreement provides the Company with preferred access and/or fee terms to acquire Debt Instruments originated or issued by the relevant Direct Lending Platform which fall within certain agreed parameters.
-The Investment Manager generally actively selects Debt Instruments to be acquired by the Company in accordance with its investment process described in Part V of this Prospectus.
+The Investment Manager will generally actively select Debt Instruments to be acquired by the Company in accordance with its investment process described in Part IV of this Prospectus.

-As at the date of this Prospectus, the Company has primarily entered into Platform Agreements with Direct Lending Platforms in the US, however, it has also entered into Platform Agreements with Direct Lending Platforms that operate and/or originate Debt Instruments in the United Kingdom, Canada and Australia.
-The Company is not prohibited from investing in Debt Instruments issued by Direct Lending Platforms in other jurisdictions and it expects to enter into further agreements with Direct Lending Platforms in other jurisdictions over the life of the Company, subject to the Investment Manager's assessment of the relevant platform, agreement of suitable terms and compliance with applicable law and regulation.
+As at the date of this Prospectus, the Company has only entered into Platform Agreements with Direct Lending Platforms in the US.
+The Company is not prohibited from investing in Debt Instruments issued by Direct Lending Platforms in other jurisdictions (including the United Kingdom) and the Company expects to enter into further agreements with Direct Lending Platforms in a number of jurisdictions over the life of the Company, subject to the Investment Manager's assessment of the relevant platform and agreement of suitable terms.

-Further information on each of the Direct Lending Platforms, and the relevant Platform Agreements which have already been entered into by Ranger Direct Lending Fund Trust on behalf of the Company are set out below.
-Details of the relationship between the Company and Ranger Direct Lending Fund Trust are set out in Part X of this Prospectus.
+Further information on each of the Direct Lending Platforms, and the relevant Platform Agreements which have already been entered into (in each case conditional on Admission), are set out below.